snehabichkunde/Dynamic-System-Process-Monitor-Wallpaper-Genetor/README.md

 This project automatically collects system statistics, renders them as clean horizontal bars on a generative background, sets the image as your GNOME wallpaper, and notifies you if RAM usage spikes—all without user intervention.

 ---
+USAGE LIMITATIONS

+This project is designed for Linux systems running the GNOME desktop environment.

+Supported:
+- Linux + GNOME (Ubuntu, Fedora, Debian)
+- Systems with gsettings, notify-send, and cron

+Not Supported (without changes):
+- Windows or macOS
+- KDE, XFCE, Cinnamon, or other non-GNOME desktops
+- Headless servers or systems without a GUI

+Using this project outside the supported environment will require manual modifications.

 ## ✨ Features